How to Watch the 'Graduate Together' Class of 2020 Special

 Read on for more details about the show, including when and how to watch, what celebrities and athletes will take part and more.

-How to watch: The program will air on CBS and stream on CBS All Access, which you can sign up for here.
-At 9 p.m.
-PT, the special will replay right here at ETLive.com, followed by various re-airings throughout the next week.
+How to watch: The program will air on CBS and stream on CBS All Access, which you can sign up for here, as well as right here at ETLive.com.
 Watch on your Roku, Apple TV or Amazon Fire TV device by downloading the ET Live app.

 For more information on where to watch the show on TV or online, visit the #GraduateTogether website.

 Which celebrities and athletes are making appearances?
-In addition to James, former president and first lady Barack and Michelle Obama will take part in the virtual commencements.
-Additionally, the Jonas Brothers, Bad Bunny, H.E.R, Charli D'Amelio, Megan Rapinoe, Yara Shahidi, Lena Waithe, Pharrell Williams, Malala Yousafzai and many more will take part.
+In addition to James, former president Barack Obama will take part in the virtual commencements.
+Additionally, the Jonas Brothers, Bad Bunny, H.E.R, Charli D'Amelio, Megan Rapinoe, Yara Shahidi, Lena Waithe, Pharrell Williams, Malala Yousafzai, Chika, YBN Cordae, and more will take part.
+Kane Brown, Lana Condor, David Dobrik, Dolan Twins, Karol G, Liza Koshy, Maren Morris, National Teacher of the Year Rodney Robinson, Olivia Wilde and Zendaya were the latest stars to be added to the lineup.

 How can students, teachers and families participate?
 Graduate Together is encouraging students to submit their portaits for a digital yearbook, as well as student speeches, special shout-outs to teachers, memories and more on its website and on social media using the hashtag #GraduateTogether.
 Teachers and parents are also welcome to submit words of encouragement, show their school spirit and more!